lydiolectal/etticalculator/README.md

 Please add 2 to 2.
 Add 2 to 2. <-- interpreter will ignore this.
 ```
+There is a single exception, which will be addressed in the Profanities section.

 ### Thank you
 When you think the calculator has done enough work, you can thank the calculator and receive the most recently evaluated expression.
 "Thank you" is equivalent to a "print" statement.
 If you don't thank the calculator, it will do the work but never give you the answer.